astar-ai/aslam/README.md

 ### Note: A\*SLAM can run with ANY CaliCam stereo camera under the TRIAL mode.

-In TRIAL mode, the map cannot be saved to or loaded from the hard disk.
+In TRIAL mode, the map cannot be saved to or loaded from the hard drive.

 ### 1. Hardware Requirements